College President

 President, Lakeshore College

-Dr. Paul Carlsen, an Aspen Fellow, joined Lakeshore College as the institution’s 4th president in 2017.
+Paul Carlsen, an Aspen Fellow, became the 4th president of Lakeshore College in 2017.

-Under Paul’s leadership, Lakeshore has consistently been recognized as one of the top two-year colleges in the nation – Washington Monthly ranked the college #2 in the nation, Forbes ranked the college #17 in the nation, the Aspen Institute named the college a top 150 two-year college in the nation four times, and the college won the 2024 Bellwether Award in Planning, Finance, and Governance.
-In 2024 Paul was invited to the White House to share how the Lakeshore has become a national leader in competency-based education (CBE).
+Under his leadership, Lakeshore has been consistently recognized among the top two-year colleges in the nation – ranked #2 nationally by Washington Monthly, #17 by Forbes, named a Top 150 community college four times by the Aspen Institute, and awarded the 2024 Bellwether Award in Planning, Finance, and Governance.
+In 2024, Paul was invited to the White House to share how Lakeshore has become a national leader in competency-based education.

-Paul works diligently to ensure Lakeshore is part of the regional, state-wide, and national higher education dialogue.
-Paul was elected by his peers in 2024 to serve on the Board of Directors of the American Association of Community Colleges (AACC), the national advocacy group of over 1,100 two-year colleges.
-Paul is the chair of AACC’s Commission on Rural and Small Colleges and serves on the Board’s committee for Community College Advancement.
-In 2023 he was elected by his Wisconsin peers to serve as the Chair for the Wisconsin Technical College System President’s Association as well as Chair of the Northeast Wisconsin Education Resource Alliance which represents all public institutions of higher education in Northeast Wisconsin.
-Paul previously provided testimony to the US House of Representatives Committee on Education.
-Paul is an active member of the Manitowoc Noon Rotary.
+Paul is deeply engaged in regional, state, and national higher education leadership.
+In 2024, he was elected to the Board of Directors of the American Association of Community Colleges (AACC), representing more than 1,100 two-year colleges.
+He chairs AACC’s Commission on Rural and Small Colleges and serves on the Board’s Committee on Community College Advancement.
+In Wisconsin, he was elected Chair of the Wisconsin Technical College System Presidents Association and Chair of the Northeast Wisconsin Education Resource Alliance, representing all public higher education institutions in the region.
+He has provided testimony to the U.S. House Committee on Education, serves on the executive committee of the Sheboygan County Economic Development Corporation, and is an active member of the Manitowoc Noon Rotary.

-Before joining Lakeshore, Paul served in leadership roles at the Louisiana Community and Technical College System and was an adjunct instructor of political science at River Parishes Community College.
-Before working in higher education, Paul worked in statewide economic development in Louisiana in Governor Bobby Jindal’s administration and in South Carolina in Governor Nikki Haley’s administration.
+Before joining Lakeshore, Paul held leadership roles in Louisiana’s Community and Technical Colleges, where he was appointed by Governor Edwards to the Children’s Cabinet Advisory Board and taught political science as an adjunct instructor at River Parishes Community College.
+Earlier in his career, he worked in statewide economic development in Louisiana under Governor Bobby Jindal and in South Carolina under Governor Nikki Haley.

 Paul and his wife, Christina, are the proud parents of two young daughters.
-Paul’s family enjoys traveling, watching cartoons, sledding, and new adventures.
+As a family, they enjoy traveling, soccer, volleyball, and new adventures.